ACCELERATED DEATH BENEFITS RIDERS (ADB)

 Under U.S. Department of Health and Human Services policy, you cannot be forced to collect accelerated death benefits from your life insurance policy before qualifying for Medicaid.
 But if you choose to receive accelerated death benefits, that money could be considered income, which might affect your Medicaid eligibility.

-If the insured's heath improves, does the accelerated death benefit payment have to be paid back?
+If the insured's health improves, does the accelerated death benefit payment have to be paid back?

 If the policy owner is not the insured, who is eligible for the accelerated death benefit?